 Diabetes Academy is designed to be a foundational curriculum for those beginning to adopt diabetes technology into their practice.
 Join us to learn clinical benefits and general overview of diabetes technologies including smart insulin pens, continuous glucose monitoring, and insulin pumps.

-Professional Affairs and Clinical Education (PACE) weekly webinars are designed for providing health care professionals (HCPs) with knowledge and training on our portfolio of products.
+Weekly Webinars are designed for providing health care professionals (HCPs) with knowledge and training on our portfolio of products.

 Join us for our Lunch & Learn series where we will have open discussions on a variety of topics with healthcare professionals sharing best practices and real-world application of Medtronic therapies into their practices.